Saxagliptin/metformin hydrochloride modified release

 There is not enough information on its effects in children.

-If you are not sure whether you should start taking KOMBIGLYZE XR, talk to your doctor or pharmacist.
+If you are not sure whether you should start taking KOMBIGLYZE XR, talk to your doctor

 Before you start to take it